olincollege/SoftSysShell/reports/report.md

 my_game_command[2] = NULL;
 if (execvp(my_game_command[0], my_game_command) {
 ```
-We used the `execvp` command and instead of supplying it with the output of `get_input`, we created our own array of strings to enter into it.
+We use the `execvp` command and instead of supplying it with the output of `get_input`, we create our own array of strings to enter into it.

 And that's our project!
 We learned a lot on the way much beyond what is visible in the code, and we had the satisfaction of implementing things we learned from class during the project.
 A quick example is how we organized all of our code and compiled it using a Makefile: